Kirtland’s Warbler is both rare and beautiful. Photo: Bruce Mactavish

 Day 11: We’ll spend the morning searching for the endangered Kirtland’s Warbler.
 Almost the entire known population of the species (recently about 5,000 birds) breeds in the Michigan counties around Mio and Grayling, and with the help of a U.S. Forest Service guide, we’re likely to find one or more of these special warblers.
 Other species in the area include Hermit Thrush, Vesper Sparrow, and Eastern Towhee.
 We should add that in recent years we’ve encountered a few (seven actually) migrant Kirtland’s Warblers at either Crane Creek or Tawas Point.
 If we’ve already had superb views, we might head west to Grayling and Hartwick Pines State Park, a never-logged forest.
-Here Evening Grosbeaks are somewhat regular at the visitor center’s feeders and Blue-headed Vireos and Winter Wrens can often be found.
+Here Evening Grosbeaks are somewhat regular at the visitor center’s feeders and Blue-headed Vireos and Winter Wrens can often be found close-by.
 Night in Romulus, near Detroit.

 Day 12: The tour concludes this morning in Romulus.